 How the high-voltage supply works in software:

-The PIC12F683 has two very helpful peripherals on board: An on-board oscillator, and a hardware-based PWM (Pulse-width modulation) generator.
+The PIC12F683 has several very helpful peripherals on board: An A/D (analog-to-digital) converter, an on-board clock oscillator, and a hardware-based PWM (Pulse-width modulation) generator.
 To obtain the necessary switching rate for the power supply/inductor combination, a PWM rate of 15.624 kHz was chosen which, with the setting of the peripherals, allowed for 9 bits of PWM resolution - these choices being dictated by the processor's internal 8 MHz clock with respect to the desired PWM rate and the inductor value..

 On the diagram in Figure 3, above, may be seen resistors R18, R19 and R20 that form an adjustable voltage divider, taking the (nominal) 90 volts from the "B+" supply down to approximately 3 volts: R19 is made variable so that the resulting output voltage may be adjusted.
 The wiper of R19 is bypassed with C7, a 0.01uF capacitor to both suppress switching noise from the voltage converter and also to provide a minimum AC input impedance for the PIC's A/D input - an important consideration for practically any microcontroller with a built-in A/D converter.